System Architecture

 Configuration (internal/config)

-5. Error if required fields missing
+5. Error if no unambiguous selection

 Identity File Format